barmalei/zebkit/src/jekyll/docs.io.md

 title: IO
 ---

-Zebkit __“io”__ package collects different communication classes and methods to perform HTTP requests and perform JRPC and XRPC services calls.
+Zebkit __“io”__ package collects different communication classes and methods to perform HTTP requests and do JRPC and XRPC services calls.
 Requests according to WEB recommendations works in asynchronous mode and return promise-like structure to track response and handle error.

 ```js
 // get data synchronously